Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

-Domantas Sabonis be on the court for the Sacramento Kings at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.
+Domantas Sabonis and his Sacramento Kings teammates take on the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Thursday.

-Let's look at Sabonis' prop bets, and some stats and trends to help you select good wagers.

 Domantas Sabonis Prop Bets vs. the Warriors